What is conjunctivitis?

 - Blood tests may be performed to determine if the conjunctivitis is related to a systemic condition.

-Since secondary bacterial infections cause many of the signs of conjunctivitis, and because there is a need to reduce the immediate pain and inflammation, treatment is usually started based on this tentative diagnosis of infectious conjunctivitis.
-Most bacterial and viral infections will resolve within five to fourteen days.
-In cases that are not improving or where are other pets at risk of infection, further testing will be performed to reach a definitive diagnosis.
+If the examination and testing does not show another cause, then treatment is usually started based on the tentative diagnosis of non-specific infectious conjunctivitis.
+Most bacterial and viral infections will resolve within 5 to 14 days.
+In cases that are not improving or where other pets are at risk of infection, further testing will be performed to reach a definitive diagnosis.

 How is conjunctivitis treated?

-The general approach to non-specific conjunctivitis is to use ophthalmic preparations containing a combination of broad- spectrum antibiotics to control the secondary bacterial infection and anti-inflammatory drugs to reduce the inflammation.
+The general approach to non-specific infectious conjunctivitis is to use eye medications containing a combination of broad-spectrum antibiotics to control the primary or secondary bacterial infection, and anti-inflammatory drugs to reduce the inflammation.
 These preparations come as either drops or ointment for instilling into the eyes.
-Local treatment may need to be supplemented with injections and pills.
+Local treatment may need to be supplemented with injections and/or pills.

 If a specific diagnosis has been reached, one of the following treatment regimens may be used:

 1. Herpesvirus conjunctivitis

 - Although these infections are usually mild and self-limiting, infected cats remain carriers of the virus and may have intermittent relapses.

-- No treatment may be required for mild cases.
+- Treatment may not be required for mild cases.

 - Antiviral medications are used in severe or poorly responsive cases.